 The EU-U.S. Privacy Shield, which replaced the previous Safe Harbour Framework, levies a stronger obligation on U.S. companies today.
 To comply, companies must either self-certify for the EU-U.S. Privacy Shield or obtain a third-party assessment.
 This self-certification or assessment confirms that your company meets the Privacy Shield Framework requirements that help protect the personal data of Europeans.

 The Datica blog has more information on Privacy Shield so you can know the ropes before pulling data back across the pond.

-Yes, Datica is GDPR compliant.
+Datica’s compliance program is comprehensive.
 The process of expanding and proving compliance across multiple frameworks, both for us and our customers, is not new to us at Datica.
 You can follow our changes through the updates to our open source policies and procedures; our policies define the operational and technical controls we use.
 We started with HIPAA and quickly expanded to leverage HITRUST as the core risk framework for our internal compliance program.

 We then added SOC2, Privacy Shield, and, most recently, GxP.
-We will complete our full GDPR audit in 2018 ahead of GDPR going into effect.
+We plant to complete our full GDPR audit by May 25, 2018, when GDPR goes into effect.
 Our goal has always been to build and maintain one compliance program to prove compliance with multiple frameworks.
 In the paraphrased words of HITRUST: one control, many frameworks.